 iterativeDeepeningSearch function in

-search.py, implement an iterative-deepening search algorithm.
+search.py, implement an iterative-deepening search algorithm to return the plan - a list of actions - that takes pacman to the goal state.
 Begin by modifying the graph search algorithm presented in lecture to implement depth-limited DFS graph search.
 You will probably want to make use of the

 Node class in